-But beyond using this powerhouse ingredient on my neck and chest I’d never really thought of extending it over the rest of my body.
+But beyond using this powerhouse ingredient on my face, neck and chest I’d never really thought of extending it over the rest of my body.
 That was until I saw one of my go-to brands for straightforward, effective skincare, Paula’s Choice, sells a product made specifically for the body.

 Paula’s Choice Retinol Skin-Smoothing Body Treatment

 Containing a mixture of 0.1 per cent retinol (a moderate percentage strength) and shea butter to smooth skin while moisturising, this unscented cream also boasts glycerin to soften, grape seed oil to nourish, and vitamins C and E for antioxidant protection.

 The Full List of Ingredients